google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Hagar Starts to Despise Sarai?

-So Abram agreed to Sarai's proposal, and he'd married the Egyptian maidservant Hagar.
-Abram would end up laying with his new wife, and that night, Hagar would become pregnant with Abram's child.
-So everything going to plan - right?
+Okay, enough with my rant.
+Let's move forward so that we can see how things go for Abram's household.
+So Abram agreed to Sarai's proposal, and he married Hagar, an Egyptian maidservant.
+Abram ended up lying with his new wife, and that night, Hagar became pregnant with Abram's child.
+Everything is going to plan.
 Or so it would seem?

 Bible Study Online